Exporting: Why and how?

-- Are similar products to yours being imported from overseas for sale in the UK?
+- Are similar products to yours being imported for sale in the UK?

 Exporting from your UK base

-This involves manufacturing your products in the UK and then shipping them overseas.
-This approach is scalable and works well if you want to trade with multiple markets.
+Manufacturing your products in the UK and then shipping them overseas.
+This approach is scalable and can work well if you want to trade with multiple markets.